-Children, adolescents and adults with Congenital Heart Defects (CHD) require lifelong congenital cardiology care.
-Due to improved pediatric medical care and the success of surgical repairs, 90% of infants diagnosed with a CHD are living to adulthood.
-While the longevity and quality of life for children and adults living with a CHD has improved; these individuals and their families face a lifelong risk of health problems, disability and early death.
+Children, adolescents and adults with congenital heart defects (CHD) require lifelong congenital cardiology care.
+Due to impoved pediatric medical care and the success of surgical repairs, 90% of infants diagnosed with a CHD are living to adulthood.
+While the longevity and quality of life for children and adults living with a CHD has improved, these individuals and their families face a lifelong risk of health problems, disability and early death.

 Care Considerations Across the Lifespan